Hyle-org/devhub-hyle/docs/developers/quickstart/proof-composition.md

 cargo run -- --contract-name id register-identity alice.id pass
 ```

-We now have two users on the id contract: Alice and Bob, both of whom use the password `pass`.

 Let's verify it quickly with:

 ```sh
 cargo run -- --contract-name id verify bob.id pass 0
 ```

 0 is a nonce: every time we verify successfully bob's identity, it increments.
 Now if we want to verify it again, we should use 1 as nonce.
+(We also use « pass » as our default password.)

 We now do the same for alice: